daattali/beautiful-jekyll/_drafts/how-to-start-planning-for-beginners.md

 Pull from your braindump too.
 But essentially, learn how to prioritize better over time with your daily to do list.
 When it feels like it is too much, it likely is.
 Bump your tasks ahead or plop onto your braindump for the future.

-## And keep going until you've got a groove!
+## Keep going until you've got a groove!

 Simple, good planning doesn't come overnight.
 It does take practice, but slow and steady wins the race and soon you'll be reaping [the benefits of daily planning](https://letstalkbiz.ca/2019/09/13/6-benefits-of-using-a-daily-planner/) (see [my post from Monday](https://www.instagram.com/p/CLmk32yhZl_/) on Instagram to read about some of these benefits).

 \************LINK INSTA IMAGE HERE.

+I hope you enjoyed my blog on how to start planning for beginners.
+Take it slow, learn as you go, and enjoy the process.
+Writing down a daily to do list, learning how to prioritize, and being consistent are all great ways to become better at planning.

 **Other blogs of mine you may like:**